How much does a patent cost?

 Post-allowance and issuance fees:

-The recent publication of the AIPLA Report of the Economic Survey 2009 demonstrates that these costs have risen or remained flat in the two years since the previous survey.
+The publication of the AIPLA Report of the Economic Surveys in 2009 and 2011 demonstrate that these costs have not substantively changed in the years since the previous survey.